-There’s a new—and seriously troubling—proposal to build a detention center on sensitive land right next to Everglades National Park and Big Cypress National Preserve.
+A new detention center has been built on sensitive land right next to Everglades National Park and Big Cypress National Preserve.

 We believe that this land should be used to restore the Everglades—not destroy it.
-Instead, we're looking at:
+Instead, we're seeing:

 Bulldozed Wetlands: Replacing trees and marshes with pavement, barbed wire, and concrete.